 Good to know before you go

-- Australian roads are known to be quite well maintained and in good condition.
+- Australian roads are known to be quite well-maintained and in good condition.
 Keep your gas tank fueled in remote areas.
-Keep water in the car in case you get stranded as it gets hot in the summer months.
+Keep water in the car in case you get stranded, as it gets hot in the summer months.

-- Speed and red light cameras are quite common in cities to discourage speeding and running lights.
+- Speed and red light cameras are common in cities to discourage speeding and running lights.
 If you don’t want an expensive ticket months after you get home from the rental car company, watch your speed.

 - Credit cards are accepted everywhere!
 Have some cash for small vendors and tips for exceptional service.

 - Vegemite is the jam of Australia.
 It is a staple on the table at every breakfast.
 Try it at least once but only a tiny amount.
 It isn’t delicious.
 Joelle and her daughter brought it home to her husband and smeared it on toast, saying this is a big deal there, which it is.
 Let’s say it was not well-received!
-It is an intense dark salty paste made from yeast extract.
+It is an intense, dark, salty paste made from yeast extract.
 It was pretty awful.

 - The Aussies love their barbecue.
 Seek out some during your visit.

 - Australia is among the most open-minded and tolerant nations on earth.
-62% of Australians voted yes to legalizing same-sex marriage — a victory for a country so proud of its progressive values.
+62% of Australians voted yes to legalizing same-sex marriage — a victory for a country proud of its progressive values.

 - Coffee is a religion to the Aussies.
 They invented Flat white.
 Take the time to enjoy a cup.

 - Australia has a strong relationship with southern Asia.
 And you will find a robust Malaysian community.
-With this, you will discover wonderful Malaysian restaurants and food stands.
+With this, you will discover excellent Malaysian restaurants and food stands.
 Our favorite that we ate a lot of was Latska soup.
 I have never found it as good anywhere else in the world (I have not been to Malaysia, so we bet they have the best).

 - Aussies are very unified and have a strong sense of community.
 Even though the country is quite diverse, its people connect through their love for their homeland.